Religion and American Politics: A Historic Perspective

 led to the political issue of affirmative action.
 The changing role of women in American

 society led to political issues like birth control and abortion.
-Legal tolerance of homosexuality led to the
+Legal tolerance of homosexuality led to the issue of gay marriage.

 Religious-based moral reform